A Class of Multi-particle Reinforced Interacting Random Walks: Introduction

-So far, almost all the considered RRW models are one particle' self-interacting with positive (attractive) feedback (reinforcement), i.e. the edges (or vertices) already being visited more are more likely to be visited in the future.
-In analyzing such models, four main methods are commonly used: exchangeability ~\cite{kovchegov2008multi} ~\cite{pemantle2007survey}, branching process embedding ~\cite{davis1990reinforced} ~\cite{limic2003attracting} ~\cite{LIMIC2007ATTRACTING} ~\cite{sellke1994reinforced}, stochastic approximation via martingale methods ~\cite{HILL1980STRONG} ~\cite{robbins1951stochastic}, and dynamical system approach~\cite{benaim1996dynamical} ~\cite{benaim1999dynamics}.
-Here we want to say several more words about the history of the dynamical system approach, which has been used in the first half of this paper.
-The dynamical system approach is an approach to analyze stochastic approximation process (defined later) by its approximating ODE.
-This approach has been extensively studied since it was introduced by Ljung ~\cite{ljung1977analysis}.
-From the 90s, Bena\"{i}m and his collaborators have developed this approach, which enables to analyze stochastic approximation process with much more general dynamics. \\
+So far, almost all the considered RRW models are one particle's self-interacting with positive (attractive) feedback (reinforcement), i.e.\ the edges (or vertices) already being visited more are more likely to be visited in the future.
+In analyzing such models, four main methods are commonly used: exchangeability ~\cite{kovchegov2008multi,pemantle2007survey}, branching process embedding ~\cite{davis1990reinforced,limic2003attracting,LIMIC2007ATTRACTING, sellke1994reinforced}, stochastic approximation via martingale methods ~\cite{HILL1980STRONG, robbins1951stochastic}, and dynamical system approach~\cite{benaim1996dynamical, benaim1999dynamics}. \\

 One direction to generalize RRW is to consider multi-particle RRW.
 Kovchegov ~\cite{kovchegov2008multi} showed for the two particles' edge reinforced process on $\mathbb{Z}$, the two particles meet infinitely often a.s..
 In his model, each particle's transition probability is positively reinforced (determined) by both particles' visits on the edges.
-Except his paper, the generalization of RRW to multi-particle RRW models with more general reinforced interacting mechanism hasn't appeared yet so far.
-In 2010, Itai Benjamini proposed a class of new multi-particle reinforced interacting random walk, and finally our paper is a result of exploration on this model. \\
+Except for his paper, the generalization of RRW to multi-particle RRW models with more general reinforced interacting mechanism hasn't appeared yet.
+In 2010, Itai Benjamini proposed a class of new multi-particle reinforced interacting random walks, and finally our paper is an exploration of that model. \\

-The organization of this paper is as follows: Section 2 is devoted to the definition of the model; Section 3 is devoted to state our main result; Section 4 is the proof of main result; Some further open problems are proposed in Section 5.